amoldighe/amoldighe.github.io/_posts/2017-12-20-kvm-networking.md

 The below interfaces will be noticed on the host machine:

 virbr is a virtual bridge interfaces provided by libvirt library.
-It's role is to act like a bridge, it switch packets (at layer 2) between the interfaces (real or other) that are attached.
+It's acts as a bridge, to switch packets (at layer 2) between the interfaces (real or other) that are attached.
 There is a gateway IP attached to this virtual bridge which is visible on the host machine.
-The bridge is connected to a virtual router which provides DHCP which basically gives the virtual machine an IP address on that subnet which the bridge connects to.
+The bridge is connected to a virtual router which provides DHCP which basically gives the virtual machine an IP address on that subnet to which the bridge is connected.

 vnet interfaces is a type of virtual interface called tap interfaces.
-It is attached to a qemu-kvm emulator process for reading-writing data between the host and the VM.
+It is attached to a qemu-kvm process for reading-writing data between the host and the VM.
 A vnet will be added to a bridge interface for plugging the VM into virtual network.

-* Currently have a default network
+* Lets first go through the default network on my host machine

 ```
 root@amol-hp-elite:~# virsh net-list --all